 Fortunately, organizing your bills isn’t hard.
 You might use an old-school accordion folder and a calculator to manage the process.
 Or you might decide to handle the whole process digitally.

 Here are some smart ideas for how to organize those bills.

 Do you have a convenient spot where you can open, organize, and pay your bills?

 Consider setting up a dedicated desk or area, or (if space is tight) a box or roll-away cart.
 The goal is simply to keep everything in one place, instead of scattered around in your car, briefcase, purse, or on the kitchen counter.

 It’s a good idea to stock your station with all the items you’ll need to get the job done.
 Depending on how you pay your bills, this might include: envelopes, stamps, pens, your checkbook, a calendar, a filing system for sorting paper bills as they arrive, and storing those you’ve paid.

-If you receive bills and account statements via email, consider setting up a separate virtual bill paying space.
+Or, if you receive bills and account statements via email as many do today, consider setting up a separate virtual bill paying space.
 You might, for instance, set up an email account just for bills.
 This will ensure that you don’t overlook an electronic bill in the midst of the other emails you receive.

 Or, you might use your current email and create a folder, with subfolders, for anything related to your finances.
 That way, you’ll know exactly where to look if you need to check on a bill or other financial correspondence.